kelbyludwig/kel.bz/content/post/twinprimes.md

 # The Solution

-It seemed pretty obvious that the twin prime key generation (which is fairly atypical for RSA key generation) was contributing to some sort of flaw.
+It seemed pretty obvious that the twin prime key generation (which is atypical for RSA key generation) was contributing to some sort of flaw.
 Because each modulus was derived from the same `p` and `q`, I suspected I could come up with an expression would help discover some component of the private key.